-(b) The container is filled to the specified maximum filling level;
+(b) The container LHSS is filled to the specified maximum filling level;

-(c) The container is pressurized until boil-off pressure is reached;
+(c) The container LHSS is pressurized until boil-off pressure is reached;

 (d) The test lasts for at least another 48 hours after boil-off started and is not terminated before the pressure stabilizes.
 Pressure stabilization has occurred when the average pressure does not increase over a two hour period.